cambragol/Fallout-Sonora/_pages/extra.md

 ---

 # Script Patch
 This page contains the optional 'script patch' install file for bugs and dialogue/quest fixes and improvements for Fallout: Sonora + Dayglow DLC.
+It contains over 85 quest, dialogue and general fixes.

 This optional patch is now packaged with the base translation, and the DLC translation.
 It is no longer a seperate patch.